crate/crate/docs/general/ddl/storage.rst

  - :ref:`type-text`

-For all other :ref:`data-types-primitive`, it is enabled by default and cannot be disabled. :ref:`data-types-container` and :ref:`data-types-geo` do not support storing values into a `Column Store`_ at all.
+For all other :ref:`data-types-primitive` and :ref:`data-types-geo-point` it is enabled by default and cannot be disabled. :ref:`data-types-container` and :ref:`data-types-geo-shape` do not support storing values into a `Column Store`_ at all.

 .. _Column Store: https://en.wikipedia.org/wiki/Column-oriented_DBMS